javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 People with a background in some other languages sometimes mistype by calling `str.length()` instead of just `str.length`.
 That doesn't work.

 Please note that `str.length` is a numeric property, not a function.
 There is no need to add parenthesis after it.

+> A note on notation: in this tutorial "str" will be sometimes used to mean "a string", as in the "str.length" example above.
+It ("str") has no special meaning in itself.
+(Also, in the examples "str" may also be used as a string variable name).
+Similarly "num" will be used as shorthand for "a number", and "obj" as a shorthand for "an object".
 ```

 ## Accessing characters